This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 - Vanilla: Adds flavor that goes with the zucchini bars.

 - Milk: Add more or less to thin it out to desired consistency.

 How to Make Zucchini Bars with Browned Butter

-In three simple steps, you will have the perfect combination of sweet and savory dessert.
-Use up your zucchini from your garden in this zucchini bar recipe.
+In three simple steps, you will have the perfect combination of sweet and savory for the best dessert.
 Feed a crowd with this summertime dessert!

 - Bake: Stir in zucchini and chopped pecans.
-Spread evenly in prepared pan.
-Cook for 30-40 minutes or until toothpick inserted in center comes clean.
-Let bars cool completely.
+Spread evenly in the prepared pan.
+Cook for 30-40 minutes or until a toothpick inserted in the center comes clean.
+Let the bars cool completely.

-- Make Frosting: To make the brown butter frosting, heat a medium sized saucepan to medium heat.
+- Make Frosting: Heat a medium-sized saucepan to medium heat to make the brown butter frosting.
 Add butter and whisk until it turns brown.
-Add in powdered sugar, vanilla and milk.
+Add in powdered sugar, vanilla, and milk.
 Stir together until smooth.
 Spread over cooled bars.

 The Best Zucchini Bars Tips

 These are decadent, luscious, and easy-to-make dessert bars.
 Zucchini is so easy to shred and prepare for this simple zucchini bar recipe.
 Add in nuts or chocolate chips even to make it a variety of zucchini bars!

 - Zucchini: When shredding your zucchini, do it finely, especially if you are worried about kids figuring out what’s hiding in their dessert.
 The smaller, the easier it is to hide.
 You can also peel the zucchini, but it isn’t necessary.
 Do not to squeeze out any extra liquid.
 You want the moisture to create the best bars ever.